Business Studies and Computing

 The department is always prepared to take on new initiatives as we believe that students deserve to be exposed to the latest developments as early as possible in their school career in order to prepare them for higher education or the world of work.

 The LRC allows students access to computers before school, break times, lunch times and after school until 4pm in order to complete school work.
 IT suites are open by arrangement for students to complete their coursework, both at lunch times and after school.
 Every member of staff and every pupil are provided with access to a professional e-mail system and user area.
-90% of IT/Computing notes and other resources are available on Moodle for students to access in school and at home.
+Departmental resources tend to be available electronically for students to access in school and at home.

-Students will learn how to use a variety of software and will learn about databases, the internet, presentations, spreadsheets, word processing, web authoring, graphics and audio software.
+Students will learn how to use a variety of software and will learn about databases, the internet, presentations, spreadsheets, word processing, web authoring, graphics, audio software as well as computer coding and game design.

 KS3 Overview (what is taught in KS3)